|People Who Have Joined Forces Again Wadizas 'Official Partners'

 Chang-sung☕: Hello.I’m Woo Chang-sung from the brand agency GIVER .
 We call ourselves “Brand Roasters.”
 We specialize in skillfully extracting theessential elementsbrands need as they prepare for crowdfunding .

-Drawing on my experience as a Product Manager Wadiz, I now serve as an official partner, handling various roles—including planning and sales—between makers and Wadiz.
+Drawing on my experience as a Product Manager Wadiz, I now serve as an official partner, handling various roles—including planning and sales—that bridge the gap between makers and Wadiz.

-I spent five years Wadizserving as a leader in the PD Team, Offline Business Team, and IP Business Team, and now serving as a “pace-setter” who works closely with clients, I provide a wide range of services, from creating product detail pages to marketing strategy consulting and advertising management.
+I spent five years Wadizas a leader in the PD Team, Offline Business Team, and IP Business Team, and now act as a “pace-setter” who works closely with clients I provide a wide range of services, from creating product detail pages to marketing strategy consulting and advertising management.

 How are you currently collaborating Wadiz? 🤝

-That's why we work together to identify your brand’s UFP (Unique Funding Point) and Wadiza storythat fits Wadiz.
+That's why we ✔ work with you to identify your brand’s UFP (Unique Funding Point) and Wadiza storythat fits Wadiz.
 We create content that maximizes the appeal of your product, reflecting the passion you’ve poured into it.

 (Photo: CEO Park Sang-hwan giving a lecture to young entrepreneurs Wadiz)